jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 ![]({{ site.baseurl }}/images/boston/intervalPredictions.png)
-*Point and interval predictions for neighborhoods that we dind't use during training.*
+*Point and interval predictions for neighborhoods that we didn't use during training.*